Get into Teaching

 “I loved it.
 It was just too short.
 I always felt supported, people were always available to discuss ideas, concerns, students were great".

-If you would like to find out more or apply for a School Direct or Teaching Apprenticeship, then please contact us via Carol O’Brien email@example.com
+If you would like to find out more, please contact us via Carol O’Brien firstname.lastname@example.org

 Meanwhile we invite you to watch the short film below; THIS IS YOUR TIME!